nosmit01/nacelle-frontend-challenge-naeem/README.md

 # React Modal Component and Notification System

 This is a simple React application built with **TypeScript**, **Redux Toolkit**, and **React Testing Library** that demonstrates a modal component and notification system.
-A simple React application built with **TypeScript**, **Redux Toolkit**, and **React Testing Library**.
-This app allows users to manage a list of notifications with the ability to add, remove, and view them.
-It also includes full accessibility support and keyboard interaction.

 ## Notification System Features